tangjianfengVS/WisdomKeyboardKing/README.md

 —————WisdomKeyboardKing： The first phase of Framework function—————

+一：Swift SDK, complete compatible OC call

-一：Keyboard popup, auto dodge UITextField, UITextView class controls
+二：Keyboard popup, auto dodge UITextField, UITextView class controls
            Note: a large number of UITextField and UITextView on the same page can be avoided accurately.

-二：Toggle input, the keyboard exactly avoids UITextField, UITextView class controls
+三：Toggle input, the keyboard exactly avoids UITextField, UITextView class controls

-三：UITextField, UITextView's evading distance from the keyboard, supports settable
+四：UITextField, UITextView's evading distance from the keyboard, supports settable
       Spacing setting property：   betweenKeyboardSpace
       There are spacing defaults： 10.0

-四：UITextField, UITextView's wisdomTask task,
+五：UITextField, UITextView's wisdomTask task,
         ---------wisdomTask Analysis of the----------
            *beginTasks:   Callbacks when invoking the keyboard
            *changeTasks:  Callback when changing text content